zoetrope69/website/posts/products-for-trans-non-binary-young-people.md

 I reached out to to [Arora](https://twitter.com/AroraXD) who runs [Non-Binary in Tech](https://twitter.com/NonBinaryTech), she shared this with me:

-“[A survey](https://www.glaad.org/files/aa/2017_GLAAD_Accelerating_Acceptance.pdf) conducted by [Glaad](https://www.glaad.org/) and Harris Poll found that 12% of millenials identify outside of the gender binary.
-That’s about 1 out of every 8.”
+> [A survey](https://www.glaad.org/files/aa/2017_GLAAD_Accelerating_Acceptance.pdf) conducted by [Glaad](https://www.glaad.org/) and Harris Poll found that 12% of millenials identify outside of the gender binary.
+That’s about 1 out of every 8.

 This is growing more and more with young people.
 Just over 1 in 4 (27%) of California teens identify as gender-nonconforming according to [a study](https://williamsinstitute.law.ucla.edu/wp-content/uploads/CHIS-Transgender-Teens-FINAL.pdf) by the Williams Institute at the University of California, Los Angeles.